siran/writing/posts/Canonical Glossary of Terms and Symbols.md

 Rules specifying how quantities evolve in time.

-Dynamics are required to describe *how* transport happens, not merely *that* it is conserved.
+Dynamics describe how transport and reconfiguration occur.

 ### Dynamical closure

 A specification of time evolution that completes a kinematic description.

-A closure answers the question: *how do allowed configurations change in time?*
+A closure answers the question: how do allowed configurations change in time?

 ### Minimal dynamical closure